gkazunii/eemix/README.md

 ## Acknowledgment

 Special thanks to Yusei Yokoyama for his technical advice on the implementation.
-This work was supported by NII Open Collaborative Research 2025 Grant Number 24FP07.
+This work was supported by

+- NII Open Collaborative Research 2025 Grant Number 24FP07,
+- JST, CREST Grant Number JPMJCR22D3, Japan,
+- the Danish Data Science Academy, which is funded by the Novo Nordisk Foundation, Grant Number NNF21SA0069429.

 ## License